0bmxa/cursordance/README.md

 ### Caution

-Your terminal might get a bit unreadable.
+Your terminal might become a bit unreadable.
-Maybe open a new one to try this our.
+Maybe open a new one to try this out.

 ### Requirements